catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## SFLD (Superfluid)
 Evaporates into NEON at 27.102 K, likes to "flow" along solids.
 Suffers no loss, air drag or diffusion, and has max thermal conductivity.

+## SHPO
+Shampoo, evaporates into water vapor at 100 C. Cures VIRS.
+Will clean any deco color, and reset ALL properties (except temp) back to the original defaults.
+If a particle has a Create function, it will be called too.
+SHPO will make bubbles and slowly dissolve powders.

+## HAIR
+A powder, will instantly freeze when near the head of STKM or STKM2 (and FIGH, but it won't follow sometimes).
+It will follow the head of STKM and STKM2.
+You can decorate hair into shapes (ie to make arms or clothes).
+Hair will also freeze when it has touched GEL or is below 0 C. When touching powders hair can be "dirtied" and take on the color of the powder as a deco color.
+If the STKM head moves too fast the HAIR will break apart.